 For decades, these effective, evidence-based treatments have been used to help patients achieve their therapy goals across a range of diseases and impairments.
 Learn more about LSVT.

 At Banner Health, our expert speech-language pathologists take a comprehensive approach to diagnosing and treating patients with language difficulties.
-Patients benefit from a multidisciplinary team of skilled doctors and health care professionals, including audiologists, physical therapists, nurses, physicians and others, collaborating to ensure you receive the most effective care possible.
+Speech therapy patients benefit from a multidisciplinary team of skilled doctors and health care professionals.
+This team of professionals, including audiologists, physical therapists, nurses, physicians and others, collaborate to ensure you receive the most effective care possible.

 To build your customized treatment plan, Banner Health’s speech therapy team conducts a thorough assessment to understand your communication disorder and the best ways to treat it.

 The time needed in speech therapy depends on the person – some patients a few months and others a few years.
 Stick with it and trust your care team.
 We’re here to support you and help you achieve your goals.
-We can provide education, resources, strategies and skills to help you improve.
+We can provide education, resources, strategies, skills and different types of speech therapy techniques to help you improve.

 Speech therapy for children is highly play-based to create a fun environment with which kids want to engage.
 It takes place in a small group or one-on-one with activities depending on a child’s disorder, age, and needs.
 Your speech therapist may interact through talking, playing, using books, pictures and games, to stimulate language development and learn sounds.
 As a caregiver, you also are taught techniques for doing speech therapy at home to further results.